DawievLill/DataScience-871/content/julia/julia.md

 This should be enough to get you started.
 I will introduce more advanced material and sources as we progress.
 I am not going to provide extensive lists of resources on `R` and `Python` in this notebook.
 I will reference some resources that I think are useful as we work through the material of the course.

+# Julia Fundamentals

+We will start with some of the basics which you have already covered with Nico Katzke in the first part of the course.
+This section is selft-study and just gives an idea of the fundamental concepts like variables, data-types, functions, control flow and so forth.
+For a more complete description of the concepts I refer you to the `Think Julia` book, which covers the topics in much more detail.
+You can also consult the `QuantEcon` notes for a similar description of the basics.
+Once you have worked through this section you should have a good idea of the core concepts in `Julia` and then we can proceed to working with data in the next section.

+## Basics

+## Collections

+## Control Flow

+## Functions